Swaegy/opnsense_api_config_backup/README.md

 Create a User which will be used to create a API Key and give the proper permissions for the Backup script. <br />
 Only 2 Permissions are needed: Backup API and Firewall: Aliases. <br />
 In the context of this user u need to create the API Key. <br />
-The API Key is downloaded automatically to your PC and contains the API Key and the corresponding Secret.
+The API Key is downloaded automatically to your PC and contains the API Key and the corresponding Secret.<br /><br />

 ## Example Config Debian
 Install the dependencies for debian to run the script